Skip to content

 Open RStudio in NU Discovery Cluster OOD and run the following R script to update both the Global and Atlantic versions of MetaZooGene.
 User needs to update the file name in base::write() to reflect the correct version number.
 This script is very quick, plan for ~3-5 minutes total to run the script, change the version number, and confirm output.

-Path to R script: /work/gmgi/databases/COI/MetaZooGene/MZG_to_DADA2.R (this script is already in gmgi shared folder).
+Path to R script: /projects/gmgi/databases/COI/MetaZooGene/MZG_to_DADA2.R (this script is already in gmgi shared folder).

 ## GLOBAL DB